Ryzen 7 9800X3D vs Core Ultra 9 285K

 The Bottom Line

 At $479.99, the Ryzen 7 9800X3D is the most affordable option.
 It takes the lead in tdp and cache.
-Tagged as Budget Pick.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths